JasonCheeeeen/My_Docker_Note/Problems.md

 # Problems [Solved & Unsolved]
-* The ubuntu on VMWare and no network connection</br>
+* The ubuntu on VMware and no network connection</br>
   ***SOLVED***
   * there has the image of network
   ```